-As the above input has been analyzed (a summary of which is available in the “Resources & Downloads” section), the consultant team has developed a first draft of the Master Plan (also available in the “Resources & Downloads” section) which was presented to the public on May 17th, 2022.
-If you have not had a chance to attend any of the 8 public meetings or committee meetings, feel free to submit any feedback or comments via email to email@example.com.
-Any additional meetings open to the public will be listed below.
+As the above input has been analyzed (a summary of which is available in the “Resources & Downloads” section), the consultant team has developed a final draft of the Master Plan (also available in the “Resources & Downloads” section) which was presented in a committee meeting open to the public on August 31st, 2022.
+If you have not had a chance to attend any of the 7 public meetings or committee meetings, feel free to submit any feedback or comments via email to firstname.lastname@example.org.

 Visit this page for resources related to our Master Plan, including public meetings, committee meeting minutes, project resources, and other reference information.
 Check back often to keep up with our progress.
 We will add new resources as they become available to keep you in the loop.
 Keep scrolling for more detailed information about current and future potential projects on our radar for the Master Plan.